i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 # {{PKG_NAME}}

-This is the library for the i3-market non-repudiable proofs.
+This is the library for the i3-market non-repudiation proofs.

 ## Usage